Proclamation of the German Empire (paintings)

 The Proclamation of the German Empire (18 January 1871) is the title of several historical paintings by the German painter Anton von Werner.

-On 18 January 1871, Anton von Werner was present at the proclamation of the German Empire in Versailles in his capacity as a painter.
+On 18 January 1871, Anton von Werner was present at the proclamation of the German Empire at the Palace of Versailles in his capacity as a painter.
 In the following years, he produced several versions of the imperial proclamation at greater intervals, two of which were shown in prominent places in Berlin.
 Only a third version was preserved to Otto von Bismarck's last residence, Friedrichsruh, and is now open to the public.
 It is the most reproduced picture of the Imperial Proclamation.

 Since the three paintings show strong differences, the images are of great documentary and historical dichotomy.
 Von Werner obviously adapted them to the wishes of his respective clients.
 The clothes worn by Bismarck in the first painting do not match with the other two paintings.
 Bismarck is wearing his white parade uniform in the second and third painting, which places him in the focus of the viewer.
 In fact, in Versailles, he was wearing a blue gun coat.
 In addition, he was holding the Order of Pour le Mérite on his white uniform, which he received in 1884.
 Minister of War Albrecht von Roon, who did not participate in the proclamation of Versailles, was also included in the third version.
 In the first, second, and third paintings, the Grand Duke of Baden summons the new emperor.
 The perspective makes it appear that the imperial proclamation was above all a work of the princes and of the military.

 Von Werner began working on the picture as one of the most active and influential German artists.